-Table 2 shows that the percentage of households in fuel poverty and extreme fuel poverty in Perth & Kinross is higher than the national average.
-This is likely due to the old building stock in Perth & Kinross and the poor energy efficiency of properties in Perth & Kinross.
-The Scottish House Condition Survey (SHCS) 2019 is the most reliable data source available to local authorities to estimate overall fuel poverty levels and how these vary spatially across Perth and Kinross.1 However, since this was carried out, the increases of the energy price cap in 2021 and 2022 have likely led to an increase in probability of fuel poverty.
-To account for this the Scottish Government has developed an approach to deriving an uplifted value to the October 2022 energy price cap as shown.
+Table 2 shows that the percentage of households in fuel poverty and extreme fuel poverty in Perth and Kinross is higher than the national average.
+This is likely due to the old building stock and the associated poor energy efficiency of properties in the area.
+The Scottish House Condition Survey (SHCS) 2019 is the most reliable data source available to local authorities to estimate overall fuel poverty levels and how these vary spatially across Perth and Kinross.
+However, since this was carried out, the increases of the energy price cap in 2021 and 2022 have likely led to an increase in probability of fuel poverty.
+To account for this the Scottish Government has developed an approach to deriving an uplifted value to the October 2022 energy price cap as shown below.